Artagint/Pairs-of-Words/README.txt

--This porgram counts the amount of word pairs in any file(s)
+-This program counts the amount of word pairs in any file(s)

 -To compile this program simply type 'make' into the command line where the Makefile is located